sccn/sccn.github.io/tutorials/misc/EEGLAB_option_menu.md

 originally designed with this type of processing in mind.
-To be able to use all of the EEGLAB functions that use passage of parameters by value, we had to find a way to pass the data by reference, something that is usually not possible in Matlab.
+To be able to use all of the EEGLAB functions that use passage of parameters by value, we had to find a way to pass the data by reference, something that is usually not possible in MATLAB.
 This means that we had to implement some hacks.
 We have a series of test (about 40) that check that the hack functions are doing what they are supposed to do.
 However, it is hard to guarantee that this implementation is bug free especially since it is